Raniconduh/scroll/README.md

 ## Commands

-* Up Arrow: move the cursor up
+* Up Arrow or `k`: move the cursor up
-* Down Arraw: move the cursor down
+* Down Arraw or `j`: move the cursor down
-* `!` (Exclamation Mark): Run a shell command
-* Enter Key or Right Arrow: if the cursor is on a dorectory, it will enter that directory.
+* Enter Key, Right Arrow, or `l`: if the cursor is on a dorectory, it will enter that directory.
 If it is a file, the file options menu will be opened
-* Left Arrow: Move into the previous directory. e.g if the current directory is `/path/to/dir`, then the directory `/path/to` will be entered
+* Left Arrow or `h`: Move into the previous directory. e.g if the current directory is `/path/to/dir`, then the directory `/path/to` will be entered
 * `.` (Period): Hide or show dotfiles (toggle).
+* `!` (Exclamation Mark): Run a shell command

 # Installation